Mvergilio/Personal-Portfolio/Tecnical documentation page/readme.md

  So,  I will be  developing a CSS grid documentation  page, where I'll be trying to learn CSS grid layout and implementing it at the same time.

+I am trying to make this get commited to github.